 Callergy Clear Side Effects

-Generic name: pramoxine topical
+Generic name: pramoxine/zinc acetate topical

-This is not a complete list of side effects and others may occur.
+These are not all of the side effects that may occur.
+If you have questions about side effects, call your doctor.
 Call your doctor for medical advice about side effects.